-The welfare of food producing animals depends largely on how they are managed by humans.
-A range of factors can impact on their welfare including housing and bedding, space and crowding, transport conditions, stunning and slaughter methods, castration of males and tail docking.
+The welfare of food-producing animals depends largely on how they are managed by humans.
+A range of factors can impact on their welfare from housing and bedding, space and crowding, transport conditions, stunning and slaughter methods, to castration of males and tail docking.

 Standards of animal welfare in the EU are among the highest in the world.
-Harmonised EU rules are in place covering a range of animal species and welfare-affecting issues.
+Harmonised EU rules are in place covering a range of animal species and welfare issues.
 Council Directive 98/58/EC lays down the minimum standards for the protection of all farmed animals, while other EU legislation sets welfare standards for farmed animals during transport and at the time of stunning and slaughter.
-Specific Directives cover the protection of individual animal categories such as calves, pigs, laying hens and chickens kept for meat production.
+Specific directives cover the protection of individual animal categories such as calves, pigs, laying hens and chickens kept for meat production.
 In addition to farmed animals, animals used in laboratory tests and wild animals kept in zoos are also protected by harmonised EU standards.
 The legislation will be revised over the next few years (see below).

 Other international organisations have also issued recommendations and guidelines concerning animal welfare, such as the World Organisation for Animal Health (OIE) and the Council of Europe.
 The EU is a signatory to the European Convention for the protection of animals kept for farming purposes, adopted by the Council of Europe.